h00lig4n/k3s/README.md

 ### Mosquitto Broker
 For Home Assistant.
 To be able to separate upgrades of Home Assistant from MQTT.
+The ClusterIP service does not use TLS and is not exposed outside of the cluster.
+The LoadBalancer service only exposes the TLS endpoint.

+Wildcard certificate for domain is used and is created separately by CertManager/Let's Encrypt.

 There is a custom readiness check implemented.
 It is deployed as a script saved as a secret (it contains user and password).
 This is then mounted into the container and called from the readinessprobe.